-Some intro to the survey
+Some info about the survey

-- O The survey was conducted in April and half of May 2023. - O The aim of the survey was to investigate the level of negative feelings (anxiety, fear) that accompany the Polish adults in everyday situations related to the use of mathematical skills.
+The survey was conducted in April and half of May 2023.

+The aim of the survey was to investigate the level of negative feelings (anxiety, fear) that accompany the Polish adults in everyday situations related to the use of mathematical skills.